zampanteymedio/gym-satellite-trajectory/README.md

 In this scenario, the agent needs to increase the perigee of a satellite without changing the apogee.

+### Continuous - 1 axis

+The agent needs to select continuously the intensity for 2 thrusters: one in each Y inertial direction.

+### Continuous - 3 axes

+The agent needs to select continuously the intensity for the 6 thrusters: one in each main inertial direction.

 ### Discrete - 1 axis

-The agent needs to select a thruster out of the 2 available thrusters: one in each Y inertial direction.
+The agent needs to select a thruster (or not) out of the 2 available thrusters: one in each Y inertial direction.

-### Discrete - 3 axis
+### Discrete - 3 axes

-The agent needs to select a thruster out of the 6 possible thrusters: one in each main inertial direction.
+The agent needs to select a thruster (or not) out of the 6 possible thrusters: one in each main inertial direction.

-### Continuous

-The agent needs to select continuously the intensity for the 6 thrusters, one in each main inertial direction.

 # Installation